Martha Stewart’s Bacon Jam Recipe, made in the slow cooker or crockpot.

-…sliced the entire pound still in its package, so as not to contaminate the cutting boards.
+…slicing the entire pound still in its package, so as not to contaminate the cutting boards.

 About 10 minutes on medium high, you get crispy bacon!
 Drain it on a plate lined with paper towels…